- Nigeria, 2016

 MY GRANDDAD'S CAR PT 2 : 2016

-My Granddad's Car is the culmination of an on-going project between Karl Ohiri and Sayed Hasan, exploring notions of migration and heritage, as seen through their relationships with two cars inherited from their respective late grandfathers in Pakistan and Nigeria.
+My Granddad's Car is the culmination of an on-going project between Karl Ohiri and Sayed Hasan that explores ideas around migration and heritage through inherited cars from their respective late grandfathers in Pakistan and Nigeria.
 The artists separately failed to transport the vehicles back to the UK in 2011 due to the bureaucracy and corruption in the countries they were held in.